GSF November 2024 Event In Tribute To Lord Lothian: ‘Can A Divided America Stand: After The US Election, What Next For Global Politics?’

-Lord Lothian was delighted that Sir John Sawers GCMG, Chief of MI6 (2009-2014) and Executive Chairman of Newbridge Advisory, had agreed to be his guest of honour and to speak on ‘Can A Divided America Stand: After The US Election, What Next For Global Politics?’.
-With GSF Advisory Board member, the Rt Hon Sir Malcolm Rifkind KC in the chair, we are delighted to welcome Sir John back to GSF and to hold this event in memory of and in tribute to Lord Lothian.
+On Tuesday 19th November, we were delighted to welcome Sir John Sawers GCMG, Chief of MI6 (2009-2014) and Executive Chairman of Newbridge Advisory, back to GSF to speak on the topic of ‘Can A Divided America Stand: After The US Election, What Next For Global Politics?’.

 SPEAKER BIOGRAPHIES